 Although not the current focus, the workgroup identified several systemic issues that have a direct impact on access to services.
 Policy, statute or regulation assessment and change will be necessary priorities of any further cross-systems work related to access to services.
-These areas have a direct impact on access to treatment services and should be considered priorities of any further cross-systems work related to address the needs of the highest needs youth with complexity however is intended to offer alternatives to PRTF for youth with less acuity making more capacity for youth with the highest need.
+These areas have a direct impact on access to treatment services and should be considered priorities of any further cross-systems work related to access to treatment.
+Recommendations from this group will not address the needs of the highest needs youth with complexity however is intended to offer alternatives to PRTF for youth with less acuity making more capacity for youth with the highest need.